richonguzman/LoRa_APRS_NRF52840/LoRa_APRS_RAK4631_Digirepeater/README.md

 - longitude            = in degrees and better to have 7 decimals
 - sendBatteryTelemetry = Y ("Y" for yes, "N" for no)
 - beaconInterval       = 15 (minutes)
+- ultraEcoMode         = Y ("Y" for yes, "N" for no) (This makes the board sleep until LoRa Packet Rx using just 7mA at idle instead of 13,4mA)

 B) Prepare LoRa Configuration info: